 For Chinese entrepreneurs then, the law is random and to be avoided.
 Then when these Chinese entrepreneurs go overseas, their views and actions do not change.
 They fail to realize that the law can actually help them and so they see no point in using lawyers unless and until they are in big trouble.

-Believe me, I have seen this.
-Many times, Chinese clients have come to us in the US and for a very small fee, we could save them considerable risk, hassle and/or penalties, but they will not pay it.
+Believe me, I have seen this many times.
+Chinese clients have sought help from our FDI lawyers in the US or in Spain and for a very small amount of money, we could have saved them considerable risk, hassle and/or penalties, but the Chinese companies will not pay it.
 They view US law as something to be ignored or avoided.
 The idea of confronting it and dealing with it as a means of laying a strong foundation for the future seems almost alien to them.
-Lawyers are to be used when you are in big trouble, but not before.
+Lawyers are to be used when in big trouble, but not before.
 At least a half dozen times we have had Chinese companies walk away from an under $5,000 bill and then have to pay us $25,000+ when they get in big trouble that our lawyers 100% could have prevented.

 Paul also attributes Chinese aversion to lawyers to their aversion to a cost structure different from what they are accustomed to in China:

 Moreover, they know that the advantage of Chinese businesses lie in their cost structure, and fear losing it if they go overseas.
-This means that they act very cheap when they go overseas, and acquire reputations for being cheap and micro-managing their foreign employees, trying to extract every little bit of time and value out of them.
+This means they act very cheap when they go overseas, and acquire reputations for being cheap and micro-managing their foreign employees, trying to extract every little bit of time and value out of them.
 The idea of spending large sums on international lawyers is anathema to them.

 In the long-term, this hurts the reputation of Chinese companies as a whole.

 In fact, company cost structures evolve and adapt to the market and society they are a part of.
 No country can have the same cost structure as China, just as no country can have the same values as America does.